pylipp/financeager/README.md

 You can turn on printing debug messages to the terminal using the `--verbose` option, e.g.

     > financeager print --verbose

+You can find a log of interactions at `~/.local/share/financeager/log`.

+### More on configuration

+Besides specifying the backend to communicate with, you can also configure frontend options: the name of the default category (assigned when omitting the category option when e.g. adding an entry) and the date format (string that `datetime.strptime` understands; note the double percent).
+The defaults are:

+    [FRONTEND]
+    default_category = unspecified
+    date_format = %%m-%%d

+The `financeager` command line client tries to read the configuration from `~/.config/financeager/config`.
+You can specify a custom path by passing it along with the `-C`/`--config` command line option.

 ### More Goodies